lumpysimon/wp-highlight-images-missing-alt/README.md

 ### Can I omit the alt tag if an image is purely for design purposes? ###

-No, these kind of images still need one, but you should leave it empty:
+No, these kind of images still need one, but it should be empty:

 `<img src="image.png" alt="">`

 ### Argh!
 I don't want my visitors to see bright red dashed borders round my images! ###

-Don't worry, only users with the `manage_options` capability will see the highlighting.
+Don't worry, only logged in users with the `manage_options` capability will see the highlighting.

 ### Can I make the highlighting visible to users with a different capability? ###

 Yes.
-For example, the following code shows how to change the capability to `edit_posts`.
-You should add this code to the functions.php file in your active theme:
+For example, the following code changes the required capability to `edit_posts`.
+Place this code in the `functions.php` file in your active theme:

 ```
 add_filter( 'hiwnaa_user_cap', 'change_the_hiwnaa_user_cap' );